Adventure Tour No. 300 E

 After lunch the journey descends to the town of Bandarawela at 1200 m, which you will reach in the late afternoon.
 Dinner and overnight at the Orient Hotel

 “Whenever possible, we shall do our best, to allow you to make the journey from Kandy to Bandarawela by train.
 A journey by train through the tea country, past waterfalls, mountain creeks and through the tea plantations is something very special!
 With no more then 40 km the train drives uphill and masters the severest inclines by means of impressive tunnels.
 Your driver brings you in Peradeniya to the railroad station and waits for you upon your arrival in Bandarawela.
-You will take your lunch packet along from the hotel and have lunch on the train.”
+You can take a your own cost a lunch packet along from the hotel.

 After breakfast at the hotel you leave Bandarawela to the south, passing tea and vegetable plantations, occasionally a waterfall, forests and many small villages and hamlets.
 From the descending road you have again and again a beautiful view to the mountains and into the valleys.
 After reaching the plain you will again see coconut plantations and the familiar paddy fields.
 The closer you get to the coast, the countryside becomes more and more barren and near to the sea, you will see along the road many salt fields from which salt is produced.

-You will reach Tissamaharama in the later morning check-in and lunch at the Hotel Priyankara.
+You will reach Hambantota in the later morning check-in unch at the Hotel Peacock Beach.
 In the late afternoon you will do a photo safari into the Bundala game park.
 Search for wild elephants, leopards, bears, crocodiles and wild deer.
 A safari jeep and an experienced tracker is all you need to have an experience of your life-time in the wilderness.
-Dinner and overnight at the Hotel Priyankara, Tisasamaharama.
+Dinner and overnight at your hotel..

-Day 7 Tissamaharama - Buttala – Arugam Bay
+Day 7 Hambantota - Buttala – Arugam Bay

 You leave the hotel after breakfast and explore, what has not been possible for the last 30 years, the beauty of the East Coast.
 Here the coast line is uneven with many bays and sheltered coves.
 On some beaches one can walk a mile into the sea.
 The east coast is ideal from April to November with calm sea and sunny weather.